sujeetkrjaiswal/link-scraper/README.md

 ```bash
 node index.js -i='https://medium.com' -o='links.csv' -w=2 -m='Infinity'
 ```

+* `sample-log.txt` is the log that you see on your terminal when you run it.
+It will generate links.csv
+* `sample-output.csv` is a sample output file that you will get when you run this.

 ## Sample Driver Program
 A sample driver program is also provides `index.js`, which will read the above parameters from command line argument.
 Below are the list of arguments it expects and its default value for the driver program.